SAP-samples/ui5-mdc-json-tutorial/README.md

 # UI5 MDC Tutorial
 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/ui5-mdc-json-tutorial)](https://api.reuse.software/info/github.com/SAP-samples/ui5-mdc-json-tutorial)
 ## Description
 In this tutorial, we will cover some key concepts involving metadata-driven controls (MDCs).
-This includes understanding control delegates, PropertyInfo, table, Geomap, FilterBar, value help, TypeMap, and VariantManagement.
+This includes understanding control delegates, PropertyInfo, table, Geomap, FilterBar, value help, TypeMap, Chart and VariantManagement.
 The implementation will be based on a JSON model and is based on our official [Demokit Sample](https://sdk.openui5.org/entity/sap.ui.mdc/sample/sap.ui.mdc.demokit.sample.TableFilterBarJson).
 After completion, we should be able to leverage the full potential of the MDC concepts in our own projects.

 >ℹ️ This version of the tutorial uses TypeScript.
 You can still find the JavaScript version [here](https://github.com/SAP-samples/ui5-mdc-json-tutorial/tree/javascript), but that one will not receive any more updates or additions.
 We recommend using sap.ui.mdc with TypeScript.
 ### Metadata-Driven Controls